AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-deliveries.md

 ## Manage associated documents {#managing-associated-documents}

 You can associate various documents with a campaign: report, photo, web page, diagram, etc. These documents can be in any format (Microsoft Word, PowerPoint, PNG, JPG, Acrobat PDF, etc).
-To link documents with a campaign, see [Adding documents](#adding-documents).
+To link documents with a campaign, see [Add documents](#adding-documents).

 >[!IMPORTANT]
 >
 >This mode is reserved for small documents.

 In a campaign you can also refer to other items, such as promotional coupons, special offers relating to a specific branch or store, etc. When these elements are included in an outline, they can be associated with a direct mail delivery.
-See [Associating and structuring resources linked via a delivery outline](#associating-and-structuring-resources-linked-via-a-delivery-outline).
+See [Associate and structure resources linked via a delivery outline](#associating-and-structuring-resources-linked-via-a-delivery-outline).

 >[!NOTE]
 >
 >If you are using MRM, you can also manage a library of marketing resources that are available for several participants for collaborative work.
-See [Managing marketing resources](../../campaign/using/managing-marketing-resources.md).
+See [Manage marketing resources](../../campaign/using/managing-marketing-resources.md).

 ### Add documents {#adding-documents}